 Models of deception offer a new direction for structural work in behavioral economics, which has focused on models of behavioral biases, such as hyperbolic discounting and reference dependence (for a review, see DellaVigna, 2018).
 We provide a template for interactions between gullible and knowing agents that can be taken directly to data.
-Naive agents are assumed to believe what they are told, and sophisticated agents maximally exploit their gullibility.
-This approach generates parsimonious and estimable models-and, at least in our data, good predictions.
+Naive agents are assumed to believe what they are told, and sophisticated agents exploit their gullibility.